astral-sh/uv/docs/reference/cli.md

 ### uv python find

-Search for a Python installation
+Search for a Python installation.

+Displays the path to the Python executable.

+See `uv help python` to view supported request formats and details on discovery behavior.

 <h3 class="cli-reference">Usage</h3>